m-mohr/geodata-extractor/README.md

 Due to the enormous size of the application (1 GB) we currently can't upload it here.
 Please build it yourself, see the Development section below.

-(Currently not working due to a [bug in JCommander](https://github.com/cbeust/jcommander/issues/375)!)
+Note: Currently not fully working due to a [bug in JCommander](https://github.com/cbeust/jcommander/issues/375)!

 Once you built the JAR files run the program using the command line interface.
 You can get information about the parameters:
 ```